ICO (file format): History

-Windows Vista added full support for 256×256-pixel icons, as well as support for the compressed PNG format.
-Although compression is not required, Microsoft recommends that all 256×256 icons in ICO files should be stored in PNG format to reduce the overall size of the file.
+Windows Vista added full support for 256×256-pixel 32-bit color icons, as well as support for the compressed PNG format.
+Although compression is not required, Microsoft recommends that all 32-bit color 256×256 icons in ICO files should be stored in PNG format to reduce the overall size of the file.
 The Windows Vista Explorer supports smoothly scaling icons to non-standard sizes which are rendered on the fly even if an image is not present for that size in the icon file.
 The Windows Vista shell adds a slider for "zooming" the icon sizes in and out.
 With users using higher resolutions and high DPI modes, larger icon formats (such as 256×256) are recommended.

+The SM_CXCURSOR and SM_CYCURSOR system metric in Windows reports the nominal size of the cursor, typically 32 pixels on classic systems.
+This metric does not reflect the maximum or actual size of all cursors used in the system.
+Windows commonly loads 32×32 cursors by default but also supports other sizes such as 48×48 or 64×64 pixels depending on display scaling and resolution.
+The metric serves as a guideline value for resource design and alignment rather than a strict constraint.
+Actual cursor sizes can vary, especially in modern high-DPI environments.
+The metric originates from legacy design decisions and remains primarily for compatibility with older applications.

 MIME type

 While the IANA-registered MIME type for ICO files is image/vnd.microsoft.icon, it was submitted to IANA in 2003 by a third party and is not recognised by Microsoft software, which uses image/x-icon or image/ico instead.
 Erroneous types image/ico, image/icon, text/ico and application/ico have also been seen in use.